nymsio/nymsio.github.io/index.md

 ### 4.1 Security Policy

 Existing messaging applications such as E-Mail clients which include integrated PGP encryption functionality implement whatever ad-hoc strategy the author decided was the best plan for importing public keys, resolving conflicts, and determining which keys are trustworthy.

+The Nyms client agent aims to standardize the security strategy of messaging applications by providing a configuration language to explicitly define a security policy.

+Here are some examples of the types of decisions that are in the scope of such a security policy:

+ * Should keys be automatically downloaded and imported  from SKS servers to verify signatures
+ * Are keys stored on the local GPG keyring automatically trusted for encryption
+ * Do manually imported keys have a higher priority than keys discovered in other ways.
+ * Is outgoing mail signed by default?